 We urge you to explore our website to see a map of the eruv, our corporate structure, and giving opportunities in order to maintain the eruv.
-The Eruv is a vital feature in allowing the University of Pennsylvania to accomodate its many Shabbat Observant students as well as visitors to the local hospitals.
+The Eruv is a vital feature in allowing the University of Pennsylvania and Drexel University to accomodate its many Shabbat Observant students as well as visitors to the local hospitals.
 We appreciate your support and help, which we need to maintain the Eruv.

 Want to make a donation?
 You can donate securely through PayPal: